-The Canine Mobility Anti-Knuckling Device is comprised of an elastic shock cord that connects at one end to a dog harness (not included) and to a material paw strap at the other end (see inset diagrams).
+The Canine Mobility Anti-Knuckling Device (AKD) is comprised of an elastic shock cord that connects at one end to a dog harness (not included) and to a material paw strap at the other end (see inset diagrams).
 The paw strap is configured to include a toe loop that fits around the dog’s two middle toes, and a metatarsal loop that fits around the dog’s leg at the lower end of the metatarsus (above the paw).
 This configuration is designed to assist with both the forward movement of the dog’s hind leg and the upward movement of the dog’s toes, effectively preventing or reducing the frequency of hind leg knuckling.

-Differences between the Anti-Knuckling Device and other products.
+Important differences between the Anti-Knuckling Device and other products.

 The Anti-Knuckling Device reduces or eliminates hind limb knuckling while at the same time promoting strengthening of weakened hind leg muscles in dogs that are otherwise ambulatory.

 The device comes in several sizes in order to properly fit your dog.
 See Measuring page for instructions on how to measure your dog.